Neutral / cushion / high arch

 On Cloudventure Waterproof size and fit

-The On Cloudventure Waterproof features standard measurements.
+The waterproof version of the On Cloudventure features standard measurements.
 The sizing scheme follows the preferences of runners.
 D=Medium and B=Medium are the width profiles available for men and women, respectively.
 It has a semi-curved shape, which adheres nicely to the natural curve of the human foot.

 The Grip-Rubber technology makes use of a durable rubber compound that’s highly resistant to abrasion.
 It has been micro-engineered to deliver reliable traction on a variety of surfaces and running conditions.
 Gripping lugs and traction patterns enable the runner to get the right amount of surface control.